The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Summary

-We have highlighted the unique science cases for the JELS observations: a census of \halpha emitters at $z\sim6.1$ that offers complementary constraints on the cosmic star-formation history and the galaxy population in the early Universe, novel probes of both early (through \oiiia emitters) and late stages (\halpha at $z\sim6.1$) of cosmic reionization, dust unbiased samples of star-forming galaxies at cosmic noon (\halpha/\Pa/\Pb), and spatially resolved properties of ionised gas in galaxies on sub-kpc scales at $2 < z < 6$.
-Initial results for the primary \halpha sample at $z\sim6.1$ are presented in a companion paper, Pirie et al. (\emph{subm.}), with a number of further studies on the detailed properties of \halpha, \Pa/\Pb and \oiiia samples also in progress.
+Initial results for the primary \halpha sample at $z\sim6.1$ and full JELS-selected photometry catalogues are presented in a companion paper, \citet{Pirie2024}, with a number of further studies on the detailed properties of \halpha, \Pa/\Pb and \oiiia samples also in progress.
 With JELS adding both novel wavelength information (F212N, F466N, F470N) and significant additional broadband sensitivity (F200W) within one of the key extra-galactic legacy fields, we expect the broader scientific return from the community to extend far beyond these initial goals.